MetaCoq/metacoq/README.md

 Documentation
 =============

-- You may want to start with a [demo](https://github.com/MetaCoq/metacoq/tree/coq-8.9/test-suite/demo.v)
+- You may want to start with a [demo](https://github.com/MetaCoq/metacoq/tree/coq-8.9/test-suite/demo.v).
 - The 8.9 branch [documentation (as light coqdoc files)](html/toc.html).
-- An example Coq plugin built on the Template Monad, which can be used to add a constructor to any inductive type is in [test-suite/add_constructor.v](https://github.com/MetaCoq/metacoq/tree/coq-8.9/test-suite/add_constructor.v)
+- An example Coq plugin built on the Template Monad, which can be used to add a constructor to any inductive type can be found in [test-suite/add_constructor.v](https://github.com/MetaCoq/metacoq/tree/coq-8.9/test-suite/add_constructor.v).
 - The test-suite files [test-suite/erasure_test.v](https://github.com/MetaCoq/metacoq/tree/coq-8.9/test-suite/erasure_test.v)
   and [test-suite/safechecker_test.v](https://github.com/MetaCoq/metacoq/tree/coq-8.9/test-suite/safechecker_test.v) show example uses (and current limitations of) the verified checker and erasure.